-The other site is R11/1936 (the site of 19th century businesses), located on the uphill (western) side of the Grey's Avenue carpark.
+There are two recorded archaeological sites within the carpark.
+The first is R11/1936 (the site of 19th century businesses), located on the uphill (western) side of the Grey's Avenue carpark.
+The Greys Avenue CSA will require some earthworks to create a levelled area, in the location shown in Figure 10.
 It is possible that archaeological remains in the form of basement foundations or a well may have survived in this area, although adjacent to Greys Avenue these would be buried under c.2m of demolition rubble fill.
 Levelling earthworks in the recorded location of the site may reach depths of 2m or occasionally 3m if voids are to be removed, and there is therefore some potential for pre-1900 remains to be affected in this area.